Get

 • A defined waist in between the last ribs and the dog’s hips, when viewed from above

 The ideal weight can vary between breeds and individuals, however.
 Some breeds, such as Weimaraners and Greyhounds, are naturally lean and may look healthy when they’re overweight.
 Stockier breeds, such as English Bulldogs and Rottweilers, may not have as prominent of an abdominal tuck or waist.
-That’s why it’s important to discuss your dog’s weight with your vet and get a recommendation.
+That’s why it’s important to discuss your dog’s weight with a vet and get a recommendation.

 You are free to use this image but we do require you to link back to Dogster.com for credit